 Car seats are confusing, but car seats are important.
 One of the most important parts of your car seat journey is not which one you buy.
 But, how is it installed?
 And, how is it buckled daily?
 Knowing the answers to these two questions is important to keep your child secure in a crash.

-So, don’t waste time, reread that car seat manual today, reserve your car seat consult, and follow our blog and Insta for regular car seat wisdom.
-Also check out our Infant Course, an online course designed to take you from confused to confident during your baby’s first year of car seat safety.
+So, don’t waste time, reread that car seat manual today, reserve your car seat consult, and follow our blog, Insta, and YouTube for regular car seat wisdom.
+Also check out our courses The Convertible Car Seat Course and The Infant Course, designed to take you from confused to confident!

 What’s the driving force behind our mission?
 Educating caring parents like you on car seat safety to keep kids all over the world safe in the seat.